api-platform/docs/core/performance.md

 This will tell to caddy to use the HTTP cache and activate the tag-based invalidation API.
 You can refer to the [cache-handler documentation](https://github.com/caddyserver/cache-handler) or the [souin website documentation](https://docs.souin.io) to learn how to configure the HTTP cache server.

-Setup the HTTP cache invalidation in your API Platform project
+Set up HTTP cache invalidation in your API Platform project using the Symfony or Laravel configuration below:

+##### Cache Invalidation Configuration using Symfony

 ```yaml
 api_platform: